-Fujifilm X-E3 versus Nikon D850
+Fujifilm X-E3 vs Nikon D850

-The Fujifilm X-E3 and the Nikon D850 are two digital cameras that were announced, respectively, in September 2017 and July 2017.
+The Fujifilm X-E3 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in September 2017 and July 2017.
 The X-E3 is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 The cameras are based on an APS-C (X-E3) and a full frame (D850) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 45.4 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 45.4 MP.

 Body comparison: Fujifilm X-E3 vs Nikon D850

 The physical size and weight of the Fujifilm X-E3 and the Nikon D850 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The X-E3 can be obtained in two different colors (black, silver), while the D850 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (102 percent) than the Fujifilm X-E3.
 Moreover, the D850 is substantially heavier (198 percent) than the X-E3.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.